 +TournamentPerformanceMeasures

 The model revealed a significant relationship between team performance expectation violation and team click, β=.71 (95%CI=.0.62,.80), SE=.001, t(193.20)=16.29, p<.0001, , .
 The model also indicated that individual performance expectation violation significantly predicted team click, β=.004 (95%CI=.04,.20), SE=.04, t(311.7)=2.81, p<.01, as did Subjective Competence, β=.08 (95%CI=.002,.15), SE=.04, t(292)=2.00, p=.02 (see Table ? for full description of results).
 The residuals of the model were normally distributed around zero, (W=0.99,p=.11), and individual cases had low influence on the model (Cook’s Distances all < .05) (see Appendix ?
 Figure ?).
 Results of the model suggest that, when controlling for individual performance, measures of objective and subjective competence, as well as Tournament performance outcomes, athletes whose expectations around team performance were more positively violated also experienced stronger feelings of team click.
 Overall, it also appears that more positive expectations about individual performance, and higher levels of self-reported technical competence predicted higher levels of team click.
-The slope of the LMER model is added to the scatter plot for comparison (see Figure ?).

 Figure 9: Team Performance Expectations predicts Team Click in Overall Tournament subset.
 The blue slope is the original line of best fit, the red slope has been adjusted according to the predictions of the linear model

-Prediction 1.b: Summary of results Results from the analysis of Prediction 1.b suggest that following the Tournament, more positive violation of expectations surrounding team performance correlate with higher levels of self-reported team click.
+Prediction 1b: Summary of results Results from the above analyses suggest that following the Tournament, more positive violation of expectations surrounding team performance correlate with higher levels of self-reported team click.
 In addition, more positive violations of expectations following the Tournament are associated with an increase in feelings of Team Click between pre- and post-Tournament surveys, suggesting that athletes who perceived an increase in success of components of team performance also experienced an increase in feelings of team click.
 Finally, the positive relationship between Overall Tournament measures of team performance expectations and team click was also significant.
+Collectively, these results support Prediction 1b.

-5.2 Prediction 1.c: Joint Action Success predicts Team Click, moderated by Team Performance Expectations
+5.2 Prediction 1c: Joint Action Success predicts Team Click, moderated by Team Performance Expectations

 If both perceptions of success and positive violations of team performance expectations predict team click, do these two predictors interact to predict team click?
 Is team click higher for individuals whose perceived success in joint action was also a more positive violation of performance expectation?
-This possibility was tested by including the interaction term (Joint Action Success × Team Performance Expectations) in the LMER models used for the post-Tournament and pre- to post-Tournament subsets as follows:
+This possibility was tested by including the interaction term (Joint Action Success × Team Performance Expectations) in the LMER models used for the 1) post-Tournament and 2) pre- to post-Tournament subsets as follows: